vstegman/speedy_api_demo/readme.md

 The speedy api demonstrates how to more efficiently read and use thousands of database records in a Rails / ActiveRecord application.

-Clone the reposititory and run bundle install, rake db:setup, and rake db:init to run locally.
+Clone the reposititory and run bundle install
+Run rake db:setup to setup the database and insert the seed data Fair warning: the db:init sets up 1000 scores for each game & user.
+It will take a few minutes!

 Benchmark tests in the benchmarks folder can be run by typing ruby [filename] at the command line